Angluca/cex/docs/README.md

 ### Making new CEX project

-You can initialize a working boiler plate project just using a C compiler and the `cex.h` file.
+You can initialize a working boilerplate project just using a C compiler and the `cex.h` file.

 > [!NOTE]
 >